-We believe small groups because we acknowledge that life change occurs best in a small group of Christian disciples.
+We acknowledge that life change occurs best in a small group of Christian disciples.
 Small groups are the church, not a program of the church.

-CROSSROADS acknowledges our dependence upon others and the power of the Holy Spirit to accomplish our goals.
-We believe that every member is a minister and families matter to God and to the church.
+We acknowledge our dependence upon others and the power of the Holy Spirit to accomplish our goals.
+Every member is a minister, and families matter to God and to the church.

 We demonstrate compassion by modeling the servant nature of Jesus Christ.
 We expect to participate in missions on a local, state, national and global level.

 We are intentional in giving God our best.
-Excellence honors God and inspires people.
-We believe that excellence requires ongoing evaluation.
-Excellence is doing the best with what God has given us.
+Excellence honors God and inspires people and requires ongoing evaluation.
+It is doing the best with what God has given us.

-We want to experience joy produced by the Holy Spirit through studying God’s word individually, in small groups and in the larger community of faith.
 Joy is fulfillment, not simply happiness.
+Here at CROSSROADS we experience joy produced by the Holy Spirit through studying God’s word individually, in small groups and in the larger community of faith.

-We value demonstrating the relevance of Jesus Christ, so that the intellectual and the emotional come together in a revelation about God.
-We expect continuous change in our methodology.
+We demonstrate the relevance of Jesus Christ where the intellectual and the emotional come together in a revelation about God.
+We expect continuous change in methodology.

 We believe that the Holy Spirit is God with us.
 We believe that the Holy Spirit comforts us when we are in need and convicts us when we stray from God.
 We believe that the Holy Spirit awakens us to God’s will and empowers us to live obediently.

 We share the Christian belief that God's redemptive love is realized in human life by the activity of the Holy Spirit, both in personal experience and in the community of believers.

 We understand ourselves to be a part of Christ's universal Church when by adoration, proclamation, and service we become conformed to Christ.